oxfox22/freebsd-remote-crypto-no_drive_mirror-/README.md

 fetch https://raw.githubusercontent.com/oxfox22/freebsd-remote-crypto_sec42/master/PREBOOT
 ```

-Check the names of your drive.
+Check the name of your drive.
 ```
 dmesg|grep sectors
 ```

-If they are not "ada0" and "ada1", you will need to change the `geom0=` and `geom1=` lines at the top of the `CRYPT` script.
+If it is not "ada0", you will need to change the `geom0=` line at the top of the `CRYPT` script.

 Now run the script